COMP2522/project-scuffed-civ/README.md

 I worked on most of the core gameplay for our.
 This includes creating the logic behind each type of entity.
 I worked on the ability to create new Entities, select them, move them, build other entities with them, collect resources with them and attack with Soldiers.
 I also created the logic behind the map generation.
 My personal part of the project was creating an enemy AI that could play against the player.
-The ai is able to move around the map and build entities of both types.
-However I was unable to create the value logic for the AI to move towards and attack the enemy.
+The AI is able to move around the map and build entities of both types.
+However, I was unable to create the value logic for the AI to move towards and attack the enemy.

 ### 3. Emma Merideth-Black